orchestral/toolkit-docs/getting-started/configuration.md

 ### Laravel Skeleton

-You can use `laravel` configuration key to set custom location instead of using the default `vendor/orchestra/testbench-core/laravel`:
+You can use `laravel` configuration key to set a custom location instead of using the default `vendor/orchestra/testbench-core/laravel`:

 ```yaml
 provider: ./skeleton